-The United Daughters of the Confederacy is made up of more than 20,000 women nationwide who are blood descendents, lineal or collateral, of the men and women who served honorably in the Army, Navy or Civil Service of the Confederate States of America or who gave material aid to the cause.
-Our objectives are Historical, Educational, Benevolent, Memorial and Patriotic, and our work is concentrated in these areas.
+Our organization is made up of more than 20,000 women nationwide who are lineal or collateral blood descendants of the men and women who served honorably in the Army, Navy, or Civil Service of the Confederate States of America or who gave material aid to the cause.
+Our objects are Historical, Educational, Benevolent, Memorial and Patriotic, and our work is concentrated in these areas.

 THE MISSISSIPPI DIVISION UDC

 carry out the objects of our Organization.

 According to the Standing Rules of UDC General all bodies of the UDC are to observe annually, when possible, the following special days:

 January 14 Birthday of Commander Matthew Fontaine Maury

 January 19 Birthday of General Robert E. Lee